Contributing to PyAbel

 to clear out the old documentation and get things to re-build properly.

-When you get tired of typing make html every time you make a change to the documentation, it’s nice to use use sphix-autobuild to automatically update the documentation in your browser for you.
+When you get tired of typing make html every time you make a change to the documentation, it’s nice to use sphinx-autobuild to automatically update the documentation in your browser for you.
 So, install sphinx-autobuild using

 pip install sphinx-autobuild